Audiovisual Recording of Custodial Interrogations ~ Public Act 479 of 2012

 MCOLES was also mandated to conduct an assessment of the initial cost necessary for law enforcement agencies to purchase audiovisual recording equipment and this process is ongoing.
 No funds have been appropriated for agency implementation of these standards by the legislature.
 Should an agency decide to purchase, enhance, or upgrade equipment prior to the legislature appropriating funding, those purchases will not be reimbursable as the state budget process does not work retroactively.

 Updates will be posted on this Web page as they occur.
-Questions regarding the specific standards should be addressed to Wayne Carlson of the Career Development Section at 517-636-7866 or email@example.com.
+Questions regarding the specific standards should be addressed to Joe Kempa of the Career Development Section at 517-636-0699 or firstname.lastname@example.org.